Psychology in Illinois

 Online Doctorate Programs in Psychology

 The Illinois Department of Financial and Professional Regulation provides licensure for psychologists.
-Unlike many states, psychologist license options in Illinois feature limited prescribing authority for psychologists who meet the education and background requirements.
+Unlike many states, Illinois psychology license options feature limited prescribing authority for psychologists who meet the education and background requirements.
 These include coursework in human biology, anatomy, and pharmacology, along with a passing score on the Psychopharmacology Examination for Psychologists.

 The Prairie State offers licensing reciprocity for psychologists from states whose qualifications are "substantially similar" to psychology licensing requirements in Illinois.
 It also offers licensure for senior psychologists with 20 or more years of practice and no substantiated complaints.